xandredurant/Mountain/README.md

 7. Run the Mountain Sprint application: python App/mountain.py

-## Contributing
-If you would like to contribute to this project or report issues, please follow the contributing guidelines.

 ## License
 This project is licensed under the [MIT License](LICENSE.txt) - see the [LICENSE.txt](LICENSE.txt) file for details.

+## Acknowledgments
+This project was created as part of the Sprints that took place in the first year of CTU.